latticetower/noregrets/README.md

 # noregrets: No regrets, only losses

 Here I want to store the collection of pytorch losses to reuse them in the future.
 Most probably I'll make them lightning-compatible.
-This is a collection of scripts

 ### Installation